-The Revenue audit officers who do the actual audit work may report to your company's staff that everything looks alright, but then, after that, they come back with a tax matter or issue to deal with (and often a completely different matter or issue to deal with).
-If this should happen it's an indication that the audit team head and/or audit team director are not accepting your tax refund claim and you now have two or three tax audit officers to satisfy.
+The Revenue audit officers who do the actual audit work may report to your company's staff that everything looks alright, but then, after that, they come back with a tax issue for you to deal with (and often a surprise issue).
+If this should happen it's an indication that the audit team head and/or director are not accepting your tax refund claim and you now have two or three tax audit officers to satisfy.

-7. Don't automatically expect Revenue audit officers to have to follow the laws
+7. Don't automatically expect audit officers to follow the laws

-Continuing on from the point above, in the case your Revenue audit officers come back to your company with a matter or issue that you find completely unbelievable, it's a good bet the audit team head and/or director have created a reason without any reference or regard to the laws simply for the purpose of cutting your company's tax refund claim (either in whole or in part) and turn it into a tax refund bargaining case.
+Continuing on from the point above, in the case your Revenue audit officers come back to you with an issue that you find strange or even unbelievable, it's a good bet the audit team head and/or director have created a reason without any reference or regard to the laws simply for the purpose of cutting your company's tax refund claim (either in whole or in part).

 8. When to call in tax refund claim assistance

-In Thailand, the tax investigation process is very time consuming with many processes for company staff to undertake, a lot of information and documents to submit, and a lot of answers to questions to provide to the Revenue audit officers.
-If your company's staff is going to struggle with satisfying the Revenue audit officers, or you are confronted with a reason without any reference or regard to the laws the result will not be nice and management needs to know if it's necessary to call in assistance.
+In Thailand, the tax investigation process is very time consuming with lots of information and documents to submit, and a lot of answers to questions to provide to the Revenue audit officers.
+If your staff is going to struggle with satisfying the Revenue audit officers, or you are confronted with a reason without any reference or regard to the laws the result will not be nice and management needs to consider calling in assistance.

 9. Who to call for tax refund claim assistance

-Foreign business managers need to understand that tax accountants are not tax refund claim specialists, and when a successful result is crucial, a specialist tax investigations assistance consultant having in-depth knowledge of how the Revenue Department's tax audit officers work should be sought.
+Foreign business managers need to understand that tax accountants are not tax refund claim specialists, and when a successful result is crucial, a specialist tax investigations assistance consultant with in-depth knowledge of the Revenue Department's tax refund investigation process should be sought.

 10. Do all you can to avoid having to claim tax refunds

-My final insight is that it really is necessary in Thailand for foreign managers to spend a bit more time in Thailand than they would do back home managing tax refund positions, and doing all you can to avoid having to claim a tax refund in Thailand is wise management in Thailand.
+My final insight is that it is necessary in Thailand for foreign managers to spend a bit more time in Thailand than they would do back home managing tax refund positions, and doing all you can to avoid having to claim a tax refund in Thailand is wise management in Thailand.